 If you're going to use a dishcloth or washcloth pattern, your pattern will tell you everything you need to know from here on out, including the length of your starting chain.

 If you decided to use a stitch pattern, you'll need to figure out how long you want to make your starting chain.
-See Sandi Marshall's article about starting chain formulas for some helpful insights; the stitch instructions will usually include information about the "multiple" which you should take into account when you decide how many chain stitches to begin with.
+The stitch instructions will usually include information about the "multiple" which you should take into account when you decide how many chain stitches you should begin with.

 The next step is to crochet your dishcloth, working in the stitch pattern you've chosen.
 When you're finished, weave in your ends.
 You may wish to wash the finished project before using it.
 Enjoy!